DKRC/Arcade-Game/README.md

 Your objective is to help Bob cross the street avoiding the bugs.
 For that, you must use your keyboard arrow keys.

-If one of the bugs crashs with Bob, the game start again.
+If one of the bugs crashes with Bob, the game start again.

 ## Credits